-Tibet, a rich and beautiful land, is located at the main part of Qinghai-Tibet plateau, south-West frontier of China.
-Tibet borders with Sichuan, Yuannan, Qinghai And Xinjiang; to the south contiguous to India, Nepal, Sikkim, Bhutan and Burma, and bounded by Kashmir on the west.
+Tibet, a rich and beautiful land, is located on the main part of the Qinghai-Tibet plateau, at the south-west frontier of China.
+Tibet has borders with the Sichuan, Yuannan, Qinghai and Xinjiang provinces; to the south it has borders with India, Nepal, Sikkim, Bhutan and Burma, and it is bounded by Kashmir to the west.

-When the word Tibet is mentioned something icy chils the readers' nerves.
-In fact it snows only once or twice in a year and owing to the perpetuity of bright sunshine, it is not at all cold during the daytime even in the coldest of the winter.
-Tibet is so sunny that it produces a year-round sunshine of over 3,000 hours in a year.
-Its old name-"land of snow" - the name by which Tibet is almost popilary known as, is always thickly covered with snow with hardly any signs Of inhabitation.
-In fact, it is correct only when it is referred to the world greatest ranges located in Ima, the Tisi, and like.
-These ranges, run by leaps and bounds across the country showing their beautiful snow covered peaks against the bluest of skies.
+When the name Tibet is mentioned something icy chills the reader's nerves.
+In fact it snows only once or twice a year, and owing to the perpetuity of bright sunshine it is not at all cold during the daytime even in the coldest days of the winter.
+Tibet is so sunny that it produces a year-round sunshine total of over 3,000 hours ia year.
+Its old name - "land of snow" - the name by which Tibet is often popularly known, suggests that it is always thickly covered with snow with hardly any signs of habitation.
+In fact, this name is correct only when it refersto the world's greatest ranges located in Ima, the Tisi, and the like.
+These ranges run by leaps and bounds across the country showing their beautiful snow-covered peaks against the bluest of skies.